Age Discrimination Employment Law Advice For Employers

 - Indirect discrimination where a provision, criterion or practice particularly disadvantages a group and the individual concerned.
 This is unlawful whether or not it is intentional

-- Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment – it is unlawful whether or not it is intentional and need not be targeted at an individual
+- Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment – it is unlawful whether or not it is intentional and need not be targeted at your individual employee

-- Victimisation where someone is treated detrimentally because they have made or intend to make a complaint or allegation.
+- Victimisation where a person is treated detrimentally because they have made or intend to make a complaint or allegation.
 Also where they give or intend to give evidence in relation to a complaint of age discrimination at work

 How we help employers prevent age discrimination in the workplace

 Our specialist solicitors advise on best practice with regards to age discrimination law.
 This includes equality and diversity policies, retirement policies and advising on whether you can justify a fixed retirement age.
 We also offer advice on redundancy and Settlement Agreements in relation to age discrimination.